LegionRT/Terminal_game/README.md

 ### Option 4:GOOD LUCK
 Thank's for playing!
 That's my first game on C++ (and i now, this is peace of ... bad)

+P.S.
+To the teacher classes and headers: https://legionrt.github.io/Terminal_game/